Understanding your Important Role Supporting Literacy Instruction

 Explore the systemic issues listed above impacting literacy outcomes for students

 Analyze district data.
 How many students are meeting reading benchmarks?
 How many students are receiving RtI or MTSS services or were placed on a Personal Literacy Plan?
-How many students did the district identify as dyslexic (SLD in basic reading and/or fluency)?
+How many students did the district identify as at risk of dyslexia or having characteristics of dyslexic (SLD in basic reading and/or fluency)?
 Is your RtI/MTSS triangle upside down (too many students qualify for Tier 2 and Tier 3 interventions)?
+Addressing dyslexia starts with core instruction!

 How is your district going to comply with the Rhode Island Right to Read Act?
 How is your district going to revise its comprehensive literacy plan to align?